SBejga/just-mcp-oauth-proxy-example/README.md

 ## Run

-> Currently: I get an error from Entra ID when trying to authenticate.
-> FastMCP version: 2.12.5
-> MCP SDK version: 1.16.0

 Set the required environment variables to use and configure the OAuth proxy with Entra ID.
 See `.env` - I inject client id, secret and tenant id from the app registration above using 1password CLI. (`./run.sh main.py`)